Apply to the Ph.D. Program

 Write a 750-1000 word statement outlining why you are applying to this particular program and what you consider the outcome of doctoral study will be.
 You need not, at this point, indicate potential dissertation topics, but an indication of the area(s) in which you propose to study would be very helpful to the faculty.

-Upload unofficial transcripts from ALL higher education institutions attended as part of the online application.
+Upload unofficial transcripts from ALL higher educational institutions attended as part of the online application.
 (Please note that unofficial transcripts are needed from each individual institution even if they are listed on the final transcript where the degree was issued.)